 - MET’s Computer Science & IT degrees are certified by the Committee on National Security Systems (CNSS).

-- The online Master of Criminal Justice is ranked #2 among the nation’s Best Online Graduate Criminal Justice Programs, 2018 (U.S. News & World Report).
+- The online Master of Science in Criminal Justice is ranked #4 among the nation’s Best Online Graduate Criminal Justice Programs, 2022 (U.S. News & World Report).

 - The online Master of Science in Computer Information Systems is ranked #9 among the nation’s Best Online Graduate Computer Information Technology Programs, 2022 (U.S. News & World Report).